Catches a specified exception type in a sequence or activity, and either displays an error notification or dismisses it and continues the execution.

 - Exception - The exception type to look for.
 Please note that you can add multiple exceptions.

-- Finally - The activity or set of activities to be performed after the Try Catch block.
-This section is executed only when no exceptions are thrown or when an error occurs and is caught in the Catch section.
+- Finally - The activity or set of activities to be performed after the Try and Catches blocks are executed.
+This section is executed only when no exceptions are thrown or when an error occurs and is caught in the Catches section.

 If an activity is included in Try Catch, in the Try section, and the value of the ContinueOnError property is True, no error is caught when the project is executed.